Operation on tuples #

 Updating a nonzero element and taking the tail commute.

-to get a tuple of length m + n
+Append a tuple of length m to a tuple of length n to get a tuple of length m + n.

-This is a non-dependent version of Fin.add_cases
+This is a non-dependent version of Fin.add_cases.

 Equations